JohnathanMarkSmith/springmvc-helloworld/README.md

     }

-Next you have to setup the web.xml file to use the above config class, we do this but setting the contectConfigLocation to the package of the config class. see below:
+Next you have to setup the web.xml file to use the above configuration class, we do this but setting the contectConfigLocation to the package of the configuration class. see below:

     <web-app xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
              xmlns="http://java.sun.com/xml/ns/javaee"